 It must also be noted that I am satisfied with the size of this object.
 According to official specs, the Spacemaster Captain Poindexter measures only 41.5 millimeters in diameter, which places him on the right of the border that separates a rugged, full of masculine presence timekeeper from a metal monster that would look better on a Hulk rather than on a normal human being.

-At just over 16 millimeters high, the watch is a bit too thick and may pose some problems if you plan to wear it with business suit.
-However, taking into account its formidable water resistance rating of some one thousand feet, the timekeeper’s thickness seems to be well justified.
+At just over 16 millimeters high, the watch is a bit too thick and may pose some problems if you plan to wear it with a business suit.
+However, taking into account its formidable water resistance rating of some one thousand feet, the timekeeper’s thickness is well justified.

-Frankly, I can’t find any significant flaw with this little monster besides the stuff that seems to be dictated solely by my taste and personal preferences.
-The design of the gadget is very organic and natural, although I am not really sure about those four thingies on the rotating bezel.
+Frankly, I can’t find any significant flaw with this little monster besides the stuff that is dictated solely by my taste and personal preferences.
+The exterior is organic and natural, although I am not sure about those four thingies on the rotating bezel.
 Perhaps, they serve to protect the piece’s synthetic crystal from being shuttered by some hard object, I don’t know.

 The watch features their proprietary Self-Powered Micro Gas Lights (3H) system with whole 80 micro gas tubes filled with mildly radioactive (but absolutely harmless if you don’t plan to eat them) tritium that glows brightly in the dark for dozens of years.

-According to their web-site, the watch, which is limited to whole 1000 pieces (which doesn’t make it that limited in the long run), will be available both with matte black and blue dials.
+According to their website, this version is limited to whole 1000 pieces (which doesn’t make it that limited in the long run.)
+It will be available both with matte black and blue dials.
 While the version in blue looks a lot more cheerful, it is the one in black that truly strikes a chord with me.
-The space is black, after all.
+Space is black, after all.